agrilens/docs/deployment-guide.md

 # AgriLens Deployment Guide

 > **Current as of: November 2024**
-> This guide covers deploying AgriLens using GitHub Codespaces and Firebase.
+> This guide covers deploying AgriLens using GitHub and Firebase.

 ## 1. Introduction
 AgriLens is a React-based web application for plant health identification.
 This guide covers deployment using Git and Firebase, providing a streamlined development and deployment workflow.
 This guide is written for system administrators and assumes working knowledge of Git, Firebase, API keys, and environment variables.